 If I double the diameter of a circle, the area of a circle will become four times as large (remember that πr² equation from geometry class?).
 So if I double the diameter of the iris by going from f/8 to f/4, the iris gets four times bigger, and will let in four times as much light.
 Four times the light… that’s two stops (because 4=2×2).
 If you want eight times the light?
 That would be three stops brighter.
 One sixteenth the light?
 Four stops darker.

 <--Opening up Stopping down --> . . . . . . .

 f/1 f/2 f/4 f/8 f/1.4 f/2.8 f/5.6

 What does it mean?
 It means that there is a one-stop difference between f/1 and f/1.4.
 There is a three-stop difference between f/1.4 and f/4.
 And you can extend the imaginary chart out as far as your mind wants to go by just doubling or halving the f-stop ratios.
-If you want numbers in-between…. you’d better bust out your geometry textbook (or use an f-stop calculator).
+If you want numbers in-between, use an f-stop calculator.
 To be practical, we’ve never seen an f-stop beyond f/0.7 on the open side or f/32 on the closed side, and optics tend to get a little crazy as you approach extremes, anyway.

-Remember, the iris (aperture/f-stop/whatever you might call it), is just one of the four parts of exposure.
+Remember, the iris (aperture/f-stop), is just one of the four parts of exposure.
 You will need to combine f-stop, shutter speed, sensitivity, and the amount of light in the scene to get the full equation.
 The good news?
 F-stops are the tricky part!
 The rest gets much simpler.
-And now you have one of the tools to compare two lenses side-by-side.
+And now you have a tool to compare two lenses side-by-side.
 We’ll have more information on exposure in our next installment in the Exposure for Video series.